ulkuehn/Deus-In-Machina/faq/general.md

 ### Could a French, Spanish, Ukrainian, ... version be provided?

-Certainly -- DIM is i18n-ready and, translators volunteering, could be easily adapted to additional languages.
+Certainly -- DIM is i18n-ready and, translators volunteering, could be extended to additional languages.